LiZongyue/EarthquakeDisplay/README.md

 3.Package Module4
 --------------------------------

-#file Introduction
+file Introduction

 In this package, there are totally five .java files.

 They are as follows:
-1.CityMarker.java
+1. CityMarker.java
-2.EarthquakeMarker.java
+2. EarthquakeMarker.java
-3.LandQuakeMarker.java
+3. LandQuakeMarker.java
-4.OceanQuakeMarker.java
+4. OceanQuakeMarker.java
-5.EarthquakeCityMap.java
+5. EarthquakeCityMap.java

 The respectively iheritance relationships of them are as follows:
-1.CityMarker extends SimplePointMarker
+1. CityMarker extends SimplePointMarker
-2.EarthquakeMarker extends SimpleMarker
+2. EarthquakeMarker extends SimpleMarker
-3.LandQuakeMarker extends EarthquakeMarker
+3. LandQuakeMarker extends EarthquakeMarker
-4.OceanQuakeMarker extends EarthquakeMarker
+4. OceanQuakeMarker extends EarthquakeMarker
-5.EarthquakeCityMap extends PApplet
+5. EarthquakeCityMap extends PApplet